-The FDCP will be audited utilizing Consumers Energy Compliance Assurance guidance once per year, coordinated by the site FDPC in order to periodically assess the effectiveness of the control plan.
-Results of the audit shall be reported to site management and Corporate Environmental Services.
+The FDCP will be audited utilizing Consumers Energy Compliance Assurance guidance once per year, coordinated by Environmental Services in order to periodically assess the effectiveness of the control plan.
+Results of the audit shall be reported to site management.

 This FDCP can be amended at any time provided that revisions are logged and the revised plan is placed in the facility's operating record.
-The FDPC is responsible for amending the written plan whenever there is a change in site conditions that would substantially affect the written plan in effect.
+The FDPC is responsible for communicating to the Environmental Services CCR lead whenever there is a change in site conditions that would substantially affect the written plan in effect.
+Environmental Services is responsible for amending the plan as necessary.
 All amendments to the fugitive dust control plan must be certified by a qualified professional engineer.
-A notice shall be send to the MDEQ (Waste Division) within 30 of when the plan is revised.
+A notice shall be send to the MDEQ within 30 of when the plan is revised.

-6.0 ANNUAL REPORTING
+6.0 Annual Reporting

-The FDPC will prepare an annual CCR fugitive dust control report that includes a description of the actions taken by plant personnel or contractors to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective actions taken.
-The report shall be reviewed by Environmental Services and Legal prior to posting to the operating record.
-The first annual report is due no later than 14 months after placing the plan in the facility's operating record and subsequent reports shall be completed one year after the date of posting the previous report.
-A notice will be sent to MDEQ within 30 days of posting the annual report.
+The FDPC will assist Environmental Services in preparing an annual CCR fugitive dust control report that includes a description of the actions taken by plant personnel or contractors to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective actions taken.
+The report shall be reviewed by the Plan Manager (see Section 7.0) and Legal prior to posting to the operating record.
+Annual reports shall be completed and posted to the operating record one year after the date of posting the previous report.
+A notice will be sent to the MDEQ within 30 days of posting the annual report.